Bringing joy and happiness through plants is what the Show is all about!

 Thanks to our SCFVA Executive Committee and volunteer judges who give so graciously of their time to assure the continued success of this program!

-This program would not be possible without all of our loyal Chairpersons who put in a lot of time covering all of the details of each school show!
+This program would not be possible without all of our loyal chairpersons, judges and volunteers who put in a lot of time covering all of the details of each school show!

 When Jax finished 3rd grade, (5 yrs ago) he went to Young's Greenhouse to pick out a plant.
 He chose his beloved Rex Begonia, and from there his passion for plants grew!